Welcome to the final segment of my countdown. If you’d like to check out part one first, click here. Otherwise, enjoy!

-Why it’s good: The fact that Irvin Yalom was still conducting therapy with patients and writing books at the age of 83 is pretty amazing, and is a credit to his work ethic and generativity throughout his life.
-On top of that, the book is actually pretty good.
+Why it’s good: The fact that Irvin Yalom was still conducting therapy with patients and writing books at the age of 83 is pretty surprising and is a credit to his work ethic and generativity throughout his life.
+On top of that, the book is pretty good.

 Written in a similar style to Love’s Executioner and Momma and the Meaning of Life, Creatures of a Day consists of ten therapy tales that give a sense of what it would like to be one of Irvin’s patients and also gives you some insights to his inner thoughts and struggles with these cases too.
 Beyond that, each tale offers up things to think about and lessons to be learned about life, but not in a directive or preachy way.

-Read it if: You have ever wondered what the therapy experience is like, or have tried therapy before and wondered what was going on in the therapist’s mind.
+Read it if: You had ever wondered what the therapy experience is like, or have tried therapy before and asked what was going on in the therapist’s mind.

 8. ‘Ego is the Enemy‘ by Ryan Holiday (2016).
 Goodreads star rating = 4.12/5.

-Why it’s good: The main obstacle to a fulfilling and successful life for the majority of people is not something in the outside world.
+Why it’s good: The main obstacle to a fulfilling and prosperous life for the majority of people is not something in the outside world.
 It is their ego.
-It prevents people from being able to learn fully and cultivate their talents, it blinds people from their faults, and makes recovery from failure that much more difficult.
+It prevents people from being able to learn thoroughly and cultivate their talents, it blinds people from their faults and makes a recovery after a failure that much more difficult.

 Similar to ‘The Road to Character’, it discusses successful examples of historical figures that reached the highest levels of influence and power by conquering their egos rather than being controlled by them.
-This includes Eleanor Roosevelt and Bill Belicheck, and highlights their strategies and tactics that they used so that we could employ them too if we want to follow in their footsteps towards reaching our highest goals.
+The book includes Eleanor Roosevelt and Bill Belicheck and highlights their strategies and tactics that they used so that we could employ them too if we want to follow in their footsteps towards reaching our highest goals.

-Read it if: As Holiday writes, “you (want to) be less invested in the story you tell about your own specialness, and liberated to accomplish the world-changing work you’ve set out to achieve.”
+Read it if: As Holiday writes, “you (want to) be less invested in the story you told about your specialness and liberated to accomplish the world-changing work you’ve set out to achieve.”

 7. ‘Happy: Why More or Less Everything is Absolutely Fine‘ by Derren Brown (2016).
 Goodreads star rating = 4.15/5.

-In Happy, Brown explores the history of happiness, shows the different philosophical views towards how we might live a happier life, and shows how the self-help industry has taken over the concept of happiness these days.
-He wants to reclaim happiness for everyone, and help you to appreciate the truly good things in life once again.
+In Happy, Brown explores the history of happiness, summarises the different philosophical views towards how we might live the high-life, and shows how the self-help industry has taken over the concept of happiness these days.
+He wants to reclaim joy for everyone and help you to appreciate the excellent things in life once again.

 6. ‘Selfie: How We Became So Self-Obsessed and What It’s Doing to Us‘ by Will Storr (2017).
 Goodreads star rating = 4.17/5.

-We have turned away from the Christian and Psychoanalytic traditions of seeing ourselves are inherently flawed and sinful, and towards the Humanistic approach of thinking that we are the source of our own success and have all of the important answers within.
-We aren’t just meant to accept ourselves as we are however.
+We have turned away from the Christian and Psychoanalytic traditions of seeing ourselves are inherently flawed and sinful and towards the Humanistic approach of thinking that we are the source of our productive success and have all of the crucial answers within.
+We aren’t just meant to accept ourselves as we are, however.
 We need to follow our dreams, and try to reach our limitless potential.
-We need to be slim, fit, rich, popular, outgoing and happy.
+We need to be slim, fit, productive, famous, outgoing and happy.
 We then need to project this image for the world to see just how great we are.

 This split between the external projections and the internal insecurities is the narcissistic dilemma.
-People feel both special and inadequate, and worry that they’ll never be able to reach the perfect self that helps them to feel good whilst giving them the recognition that they deserve.
-Faced with this dilemma, people can either keep trying under immense stress and pressure, give up, or attack anyone who is perceived as a threat.
+People tend to feel both unique and inadequate and worry that they’ll never be able to reach the perfect self that helps them to feel good while giving them the recognition that they deserve.
+They can then either keep trying under immense stress and pressure, give up, or attack anyone who is a threat.